Irfan Mehsood Clinches 41 Guinness World Record - UrduPoint

 Irfan Mehsood Clinches 41 Guinness World Record

-Pakistan's top-notch martial artist, Irfan Mehsood added another feather to his cap when he captured his 41st Guinness World Record, as announced in the Guinness Book of World Records on Saturday
+Pakistan's top-notch martial artist, Irfan Mehsood added another feather in his cap when he captured his 41st Guinness World Record, as announced in the Guinness Book of World Records on Saturday

 The most push-ups in one minute carrying 80Ib pack is 58 and was achieved by Irfan in Dera Ismail Khan on November 24, 2020, it was revealed by the Guinness Book of World Records.